StudyCircle Developer Guide

 * * * user delete contacts from the contact list when I no longer need a person's contact my contact list is not too cluttered.

-* * * university student currently doing many group projects create groups within my list of contacts I am able to navigate to each group based on which module I am working on.
+* * * NUS student currently doing many group projects create groups within my list of contacts I am able to navigate to each group based on which module I am working on.

-* * * university student managing deadlines attach project/submission deadlines to each group I can manage each deadline and I know when I should contact my various groupmates.
+* * * NUS student managing deadlines attach project/submission deadlines to each group I can manage each deadline and I know when I should contact my various groupmates.

 * * * user delete just a group, not the contacts I can remove a group without losing my contacts